Localisations and completions of nilpotent $G$-spaces: Nilpotent -spaces

-Next, we move on to discuss fracture squares associated to nilpotent $G$-spaces.
-In the non-equivariant setting, we have fracture squares relating to localization and completion (\cite[Theorem 13.1.4]{MP12}), and we would like to generalise these results to the equivariant setting, perhaps localizing and completing at different sets of primes at each fixed point space.
-For example, the following two squares are homotopy fibre squares associated to a $T$-local connected nilpotent space $X$, where $T$ is a set of primes containing 7:
+In this subsection, we move on to derive fracture squares associated to nilpotent $G$-spaces.
+In the non-equivariant setting, we have fracture squares relating to localisation and completion, first studied by Bousfield and Kan in \cite[V.6, VI.8]{BK72} but see also \cite[Theorem 8.1.3, Theorem 13.1.4]{MP12}, and we would like to generalise these results to the equivariant setting, perhaps localising and completing at different sets of primes at each fixed point space.
+For example, the following two squares are homotopy fibre squares associated to a $T$-local nilpotent space $X$, where $T$ is a set of primes containing 7:

 In \ref{dia2}, we complete at 7 to illustrate to point that there are an abundance of fracture squares that we can ask for, especially in the equivariant case.
-With this in mind, the following theorem subsumes all of the examples we are aware of:
+With this in mind, the following theorem subsumes all of the examples that we are aware of.
+We focus on nilpotent $G$-spaces for now but the proof works for virtually nilpotent $G$-spaces ($G$-spaces whose fixed point spaces are virtually nilpotent), as we will see in the next subsection.

-\begin{Theorem} Consider a commutative square of nilpotent $G$-spaces:
+\begin{Theorem} Consider a commutative square of virtually nilpotent $G$-spaces:

 such that, for each subgroup $H$ of $G$, there are sets of primes $T_H, S_H$ satisfying:

 i) $X^H,Y^H$ are $T_H$-local and $A^H,B^H$ are $S_H$-local, \\ ii) $f^H$ is an $\mathbb{F}_{T_H}$-equivalence and $g^H$ is an $\mathbb{F}_{S_H}$-equivalence, \\ iii) $\phi^{H}, \psi^{H}$ are $\mathbb{Q}$-equivalences.